 Introduction

-Overcrowding teeth occur when there is not enough space in the jaw for all teeth to align properly.
+Overcrowding teeth occurs when there is not enough space in the jaw for all teeth to align properly.
 This is one of the most common orthodontic problems affecting both children and adults.

 Causes of Overcrowding